 How to remove rust from hand tools can be accomplished using commercial products available if the above ideas don’t work.
 Oxalic Acid Powder will succeed too.
 Not only does this remove rust, it bleaches wood decks, and you can use for iron stain removal, metal cleaning, as a bleaching agent, wood stain cleaner, pool stain remover, and much more.

 You can find old rusty tools to clean at garage sales, lying along the ground of weeds and ivy at old houses, abandoned farm houses, barns, sheds, old ignored toolboxes, old cars and trucks, and at estate sales.

 Most of the time you’ll find that the original wood handles are rotted, cracked, or missing.
 I always notice a charm in those old handles and try to find a name on the handle somewhere.
 Pure nostalgia for me.

-How to clean mechanic tools and to restore rusty hatches, hammers, and the occasional sledge hammer with old hickory wooden handle, (most sledge handles are fiberglass today), you’ll need patience for the ambitious task you plan to undertake—for I’ve done it!
+How to clean mechanic tools and to restore rusty hatchets, hammers, and the occasional sledge hammer with old hickory wooden handle, (most sledge handles are fiberglass today).
+You’ll need patience for the ambitious task you plan to undertake—for I’ve done it!